0xDBFB7/covidinator/documents/notes/Biology.md

 out on the spectrometer.

+slide needs t

 :(

 having such small volumes is pretty crap.
 I wish we could make the field larger.

+BCA assay is hazmat; needs municipal disposal.

+glycerol in water is not effective at preventing evaporation \cite{physical}.